 - a statutory body - an organization set up by government legislation

-UK employment law distinguishes between unpaid part-time work, which requires a Tier 4 visa, and volunteering, which does not.
+UK employment law distinguishes between unpaid part-time work, which requires a Student Route visa, and volunteering, which does not.
 Some indicators of engaging in unpaid part-time work include:

 - Whether the student must personally perform the work or permitted to send a substitute

 - Filling an official role as an employee where the organization depends on your work

 - Repercussions for absence

 - Possible employment contract

 NYU London does not offer support for identifying non-academic work opportunities, but students may utilize Wasserman career resources to assist with their job search.
 NYU London does, however, offer an extensive volunteer program that is open to all students irrespective of visa status.
 Learn more about this program by visiting the NYU London Community Service webpage.

 Email firstname.lastname@example.org with any questions or concerns.

 Wasserman Center Global Internship Grant - Fall 2023